Analytics of Longitudinal System Monitoring Data for Performance Prediction: Background and Related Work

-The Cray XC40 system is the older generation of dragonfly-based systems~\cite{kim:dragonfly} that use the Aries router.
-The Aries router has 48 ports that are used to connect to compute nodes and other routers on the network.
-Eight ports referred to as processor tiles are used to connect to four compute nodes (as shown in Figure~\ref{fig:dragonfly}).
+In this section, we provide background on sources of performance variability and related work.
+We first briefly describe the dragonfly network deployed in Cori (Cray XC40), which is used for experiments in this paper.
+The Cray XC40 system uses the Aries router to create a dragonfly network topology~\cite{kim:dragonfly}.
+The Aries router has 48 ports that are used to connect to compute nodes and other routers on the network (see Figure~\ref{fig:dragonfly}).
+Eight ports referred to as processor tiles are used to connect to four compute nodes.
 The remaining 40 ports are referred to as router tiles and are used to connect to other routers.
 96 Aries routers are connected in a 16 $\times$ 6 rectangular grid to form a logical group.
-In a group, each router is directly connected to every other router in its row and every other router in its column.
-The remaining ports after connecting to routers in the group are used for global links which connect to routers in other groups throughout the system.
+In a group, each router is directly connected to all other routers in its row and all other routers in its column.
+The remaining ports are used for global links which connect to routers in other groups throughout the system.